madfalouh/unearthed/README.md

 ## Getting Started

-To get started with the Virtual Community Space project, follow these steps:
+To get started with the  project, follow these steps:

 ### Database Setup